srozemuller/AzAvd/Docs/Get-AvdLatestSessionHost.md

 # Get-AvdLatestSessionHost

 ## SYNOPSIS
-Gets the latest session host from the WVD Hostpool
+Gets the latest session host from the AVD Hostpool

 ## SYNTAX